steph-xue/email/README.md

 ## How It Works

 The application follows a clear separation between the client and the server.
 On the client side, JavaScript intercepts user interactions such as navigation and form submissions, then issues asynchronous requests to a JSON API rather than triggering a full page reload.
 The data returned from each request is used to construct and update the relevant view directly in the browser.
 On the server side, Django serves the initial page and exposes that JSON API, managing each mailbox and individual email.
 User actions, including archiving, marking messages as read or unread, replying, and sending, are sent back to the Django backend, which updates the database and returns the current state of the affected data.
-This architecture keeps the interface responsive while ensuring all changes are reliably persisted on the server.
+This keeps the interface fast and responsive while ensuring all changes are reliably saved on the server.

 <br>